AtonyGit/Town-Of-Us-Fusion/README.md

 [TorchMod](https://github.com/tomozbot/TorchMod) - For the inspiration of the Torch modifier.\
 [XtraCube](https://github.com/XtraCube) - For the RainbowMod.\
 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) and [Ophidian](https://www.instagram.com/ixean.studio) - Button Art.\
-[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Vigilante, Tracker and Spy roles, as well as the Bait modifier.\
+[TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Vigilante, Tracker and Spy roles, as well as the Bait modifier, as well as gradient text code for Jackal.\
 [5up](https://www.twitch.tv/5uppp) and the Submarine Team - For the inspiration of the Grenadier role.\
 [Guus](https://github.com/OhMyGuus) - For support for the old Among Us versions (v2021.11.9.5 and v2021.12.15).\
 [MyDragonBreath](https://github.com/MyDragonBreath) - For Submerged Compatibility, the Trapper and Aurial roles, the Aftermath modifier and support for the new Among Us versions (v2022.6.21, v2023.6.13 & v2023.7.12).\